Text Messaging Tool

 - Type your message directly into the SMS/Text Message field (do not copy/paste message from another program).
 You may insert links.

 - Click Finished.
 Do this only once; the tool might pause for a few seconds while it's processing, and pushing Finished a second time causes a duplicate text to send.
+Keep the window open until all of the text messages have been sent, closing the Tool prematurely will require the process to be restarted.

 Text messages sent via the Text Messaging Tool are stored: